A/N: Warning in this chapter for discussion of past abuse.

 “Unity has been manipulating the course of the world for longer than you could imagine.
 If you knew half the things they’ve done…”

 “Give me a minute.
 I’m trying to figure out how to approach this,” Roman said, running a hand through his hair, leaving his curls messy.
 “Have you ever thought about where Unity’s power comes from?”

 Gareth hadn’t, but he paused to do so now.
 “Its laws, or the representatives making them.”

 “But why do we listen to the representatives?
 Why do we obey their laws?
-Some people do it because it’s easy, or because they believe in the work Unity does, but what about the others?
+Some people do it because it’s easy, or because they believe in the work Unity does,or because they have no power of their own to question it, but what about the others?
 What happens when that’s not enough?
 When the damage Unity does surpasses the good, why do we still give them power?
 What’s stopping us from collectively saying ‘damn them’ and doing whatever we want?”

 “Fear of punishment, I suppose,” Gareth said.
 “Fines, prison—,”

-“Torture, execution, or worse,” Roman finished, leaning forward.
-The suns caught a glimpse of some sharp emotion in his dark eyes.
+“Torture, execution, or worse,” Roman finished.
+The suns caught on some sharp emotion in his dark eyes, giving him a mad look.
 The whites of them seemed to flash in the light.

 “Well, yes— wait, what?”

 “Unity has been ruling for two thousand years, Gareth, getting greedier and greedier with each passing day.
-In all that time, there’s not been a single revolution, battle, secession – well, aside from Egil’s rebellion, but that’s an exception.
-Aside from him – no, including him – anyone who speaks out against Unity ends up mysteriously dead, missing, or they just go silent.
+In all that time, there’s not been a single revolution, battle, uprising.
+Well, aside from Egil’s secession , but that’s an exception.
+Aside from him — no, including him — anyone who speaks out against Unity ends up mysteriously dead, missing, or they just go silent.
 Why?”